Code-Institute-Submissions/justgin/README.md

 ## Media
-<strong>Product images used throughout the project, specifically in the product app, were obtained from the following online supermarkets and resellers:
+<strong>Product images used throughout the project, specifically in the product app, were obtained from the following online supermarkets and resellers only:
 </strong>

 * [Sainsburys](https://www.sainsburys.co.uk/)